-Infrastructure improvements are payments for the construction of infrastructure, such as public roads, libraries, and hospital facilities, excluding payments made in circumstances where the infrastructure is expected to be primarily used for mine operational purposes.
+Infrastructure improvements are payments for the construction of infrastructure, and excludes payments made in circumstances where the infrastructure is expected to be primarily used for mine operational purposes.

 Teck

 Payments by Project Level

 Payments have been reported at the project level as required by the Act.
 A "project" means the operational activities governed by a single contract, license, lease, concession or similar legal agreement that forms the basis for a payment liability with a payee.
 If multiple such agreements are substantially interconnected, they would be considered a single project.
 "Substantially interconnected" means forming a set of operationally and geographically integrated contracts, licenses, leases or concessions or related agreements with substantially similar terms that are signed with a government and give rise to payment liabilities.